Victor3904/alx-system_engineering_devops/README.md

-this repository contain the solution to the 0x00-shell tasks
+scriptthat print the absolute path name for the current working directory